Trolobubu/Thesis-JudithMartinez-Pipeline-ETL-/README.md

 - Exposing cleaned data through a REST API for analytical access
 - Supporting operational and strategic insights for transport analysis# Thesis-BigData-JudithMartinez

+###Legal Notice (SNCB Data License)

+This project uses SNCB GTFS open data under the “GTFS Open Data – Standard Licence V3”.

+Important:

+No original SNCB data files are included in this repository.

+Only derived and transformed data (created by me) may be shown.

+This repository does not redistribute or rehost SNCB datasets.

+The license explicitly states that I retain the intellectual property over the work I create.

 ### Tech Stack

 - Python · SQL · PySpark